“Look for the Helpers”: A Guide to Public Service Careers

 Forensic psychologists work closely with the criminal justice system, applying their skills and training to consult with attorneys on mental health evaluations, selecting jury members, resolving disputes, and servings as advisors or expert witnesses in the courtroom.
 The research they conduct may help develop interrogation techniques or profiling or rehabilitating criminals.

-They’ll need to be strong communicators, excellent at listening and establishing trust with offenders, working on teams, conducting research, analyzing data, and knowledgeable about the law.
+They’ll need to be strong communicators, and excellent at listening and establishing trust with offenders, working on teams, conducting research, analyzing data, and knowledgeable about the law.
 They also need to set aside personal biases to approach their work in a non-judgmental way and be able to cope with circumstances that can be emotionally difficult or have the potential for safety risk.

 Fast Facts About Health Educators